CatsLover2006/Audiodex/README.md

 # Chance's CPSC 210 Personal Project

+***NOTE***: This project cannot properly run within the IntelliJ IDE environment.
+This is due to it not properly supporting ANSI terminal commands, which I use extensively to assist with indicators.<br>
+***NOTE 2***: This project expects you have music files to play.
+Due to copyright law, I have not included any; as such, there is no way to do automatic testing of the audio encoding and decoding functions.

 ## AudioDex
 An audiofile (hehe get it?) manager, which can play audio and reencode audio into different formats.